mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 Example: Giving someone instructions on how to set up Okta for MFA on the community server in a DM rather than writing it into a handbook entry for all new staff to use and re-use.

 Dark actions create [false openness](list-of-terms.md#false-openness).
 [Open actions](list-of-terms.md#open-actions) are highly preferred.

+### DE

+Deployment Engineering function at Mattermost responsible for accelerating seats deployed at $50K+ accounts, focusing on single customer pain points & needs by working directly with customers in partnership with post-sales and revenue retention teams, and providing expertise on how to run and deploy Mattermost and the platform as a whole.

 ### Dead Tarzan